-- Launch the Leaping Bunny programme - the internationally recognised cruelty free certification programme for cosmetics, personal care and household products - which certifies leading household names including Marks & Spencer, The Co-operative, Waitrose, Superdrug, Primark and over 1000 other brands.
+- Launch the Leaping Bunny programme - the internationally recognisable cruelty free programme for cosmetics, personal care and cleaning products - which approves leading household names including COVERGIRL, Aldi, Marks & Spencer, The Co-operative, Waitrose, Superdrug, Primark and over 1,000 other companies.

 - Ban the cruel LD50 oral toxicity tests in the UK, in which animals could be force fed chemicals until 50% of them died.

 - Ban the use of wild-caught monkeys in UK laboratories.
 We have been instrumental in exposing the international trade in primates for research.

 - Save thousands of animals from testing under REACH, Europe’s chemical testing programme.

 - Inspire generations of politicians, decision-makers and compassionate people to make a difference for animals in experiments.